zu213/unicode-chess/README.md

 ### Nota bene
 **!!
 BUILT TO WORK ON WINDOWS !!**
-Importantly, you need to be running ian terminal that support Unicode (UTF-8), for windows I recommend <a href="https://github.com/microsoft/terminal"> Windows Terminal </a>.
+Importantly, you need to be running ian terminal that support Unicode (UTF-8), for windows I recommend <a href="https://github.com/microsoft/terminal">Windows Terminal</a>.